nickspinale/bigword/README.md

 # bigword

 Fixed-size bit-vectors as wrapped Integers, using `GHC.TypeLits`.
-Inspired by the [largeword](https://hackage.org/packages/largeword) package by Dominic Steinitz.
+Inspired by the [largeword](https://hackage.org/packages/largeword) package by Dominic Steinitz and the [fixed-vector](https://hackage.haskell.org/package/fixed-vector-0.8.1.0) package by Aleksey Khudyakov.

 ### Motivation